Accelerating High-Order Finite Element Simulations at Extreme Scale with FP64 Tensor Cores

 In this section, we provide a detailed description of the performance analysis and optimization we performed for the finite element kernels from Section~\ref{sec:background}.
 In Section~\ref{subsec:cuda-core-kernels}, we start with the original CUDA core kernels and their performance-limiting factors determined by Nsight Compute profiles.
 In Section~\ref{subsec:using-tensor-cores}, we show how to use the FP64 tensor cores by invoking the DMMA instructions.
 Next, we describe the techniques we used to avoid shared memory bank conflicts in the FP64 tensor core computations in Section~\ref{subsec:mapping} and Section~\ref{subsec:index-order}.
-In Section~\ref{subsec:performance-limiting-factors}, we examine the performance-limiting factors of the DMMA kernels and finally discuss the fused PA and fused MF kernel optimizations in Section~\ref{subsec:pa-mf-opts}.
+In Section~\ref{subsec:performance-limiting-factors}, we examine the performance-limiting factors of the DMMA kernels.
+In Section~\ref{subsec:choice-of-ptx}, we explain why the CUDA PTX DMMA instruction is used over other frameworks, and finally discuss the fused PA and fused MF kernel optimizations in Section~\ref{subsec:pa-mf-opts}.